List of EastEnders characters introduced in 2012: Reception

 In November 2012, Irish politician Robert Troy expressed concerns that the storyline could influence the result of an upcoming referendum on children's rights.
 Troy said, "Quite a few times I have been asked about a storyline on EastEnders where a young mother has had her child taken into care and has faced a very difficult battle to get access to the child.
 People have been emotionally affected by the story and have a real concern about the sort of heavy-handed state intervention that's portrayed."

 Danny Pennant

 Danny Pennant, played by Gary Lucy, made his first screen appearance on 27 September 2012, appearing until 2 November.
 On 6 March 2013, it was announced that Lucy was returning to the cast.
 Danny appeared on 7 June 2013 before becoming a regular character in July.
 On 19 January 2014, it was announced that Lucy would be leaving EastEnders.
 He left on 14 February 2014.

-Danny comes to the local Indian restaurant for a meal with two colleagues.
-He returns later to see if he left something behind and meets Syed Masood (Marc Elliott) and sees that he has money problems.
-He urges Syed to be honest with his family about them, though he is not.
-They continue to meet in secret when Syed invests money he borrowed from his mother, Zainab Khan (Nina Wadia) with Danny, and then borrows £500 back the next day.
-They become close and kiss twice, the second time witnessed by Syed's father, Masood Ahmed (Nitin Ganatra).
-Danny meets Syed's fiancé Christian Clarke (John Partridge), and when Syed leaves his stag party, Danny follows and tries to kiss Syed.
-Syed insists he loves Christian and asks for his money back, but Danny says the investment has fallen through.
-Masood arrives and tells Danny to back off and Syed punches Danny when he says Syed wanted to be caught.
-Christian and Syed marry and Danny continues to message Syed, demanding his £500 back.
-Christian sees the messages so arranges to meet Danny, pretending to be Syed.
-Danny tells Christian that he and Syed in fact have had sex so Christian punches him.
-Syed finds Christian badly beaten, implying he and Danny had a violent fight.
-Danny tells police that Christian assaulted him, and Christian is arrested.
-Danny tells Syed he will withdraw his statement if Syed returns his £500.
-However, Masood threatens to report Danny for fraud in regard to the failed investment and Christian is released without charge.